 \section{Abstract}

 Absorption spectroscopy is a widely used technique that permits the detection and characterization of gas species at low concentrations.
 We propose a sensing strategy combining the advantages of frequency modulation spectroscopy with the reduced noise properties accessible by squeezing the probe state.
-A homodyne detection scheme allows the simultaneous measurement of the absorption at multiple frequencies and is insensitive to dispersion across the absorption profile.
+A homodyne detection scheme allows the simultaneous measurement of the absorption at multiple frequencies and is robust against dispersion across the absorption profile.
 We predict a significant enhancement of the signal-to-noise ratio that scales exponentially with the squeezing factor.
 An order of magnitude improvement beyond the standard quantum limit is possible with state-of-the-art squeezing levels facilitating high precision gas sensing.

-Spectroscopy is a precise and versatile tool for probing matter with key applications in process control~\cite{Lackner2007Apr}, chemical analysis~\cite{Bakker2002Jun}, and environmental monitoring~\cite{Laj2009Oct, Rieker2014Nov}.
-Accurate characterization of a gas phase absorption profile provides important physical information on the gas composition, temperature, pressure, and velocity~\cite{Burgess1995Oct}.
+Spectroscopy is a precise and versatile tool to probe matter with key applications in process control~\cite{Lackner2007Apr}, chemical analysis~\cite{Bakker2002Jun}, and environmental monitoring~\cite{Laj2009Oct, Rieker2014Nov}.
+Accurate characterization of a gas phase absorption profile provides important physical information on gas composition, temperature, pressure, and velocity~\cite{Burgess1995Oct}.

 Direct absorption spectroscopy can be performed using high-resolution, tunable laser diodes in the near and mid-infrared~\cite{Reid1978Jan, Hanson1978Aug, Werle2002Feb}.
-This technique, although common, is susceptible to laser intensity fluctuations, low-frequency noise sources and spurious interference effects that limit the signal-to-noise (SNR) ratio and complicate the analysis of the acquired spectra~\cite{Hodgkinson2012Nov}.
+This technique, although common, is susceptible to laser intensity fluctuations, low-frequency noise sources, and spurious interference effects that limit the signal-to-noise (SNR) ratio and complicate the analysis of acquired spectra~\cite{Hodgkinson2012Nov}.

 An alternative to sweeping across the absorption spectrum is to frequency modulate a narrowband continuous-wave laser.
 In the limit of weak modulation, as first proposed by Bjorklund in 1979~\cite{Bjorklund1980Jan}, two weak sidebands can be created around the carrier frequency.
 The sideband frequency can be easily tuned by adjusting the modulation frequency, providing a convenient means to sweep probe light across an absorption feature.
 Furthermore, orders of magnitude larger spectral resolution than is typical with a visible or near-infrared spectrometer can be obtained.